rajdyp/rdocs/content/quiz/python/log-analysis/_index.md

     },
     {
       "type": "fill-blank",
-      "question": "What method should you use to safely access nested JSON fields that might not exist?", "answer": ".get()",
+      "question": "What dictionary method should you use to safely access nested JSON fields that might not exist?", "answer": "get",
       "caseSensitive": false,
-      "explanation": "The .get() method returns None (or a specified default) if the key doesn't exist, preventing KeyError exceptions.
-Always use chained .get() calls for nested structures: event.get('obj', {}).get('kind')", "hint": "It's a dictionary method that accepts a default value parameter."
+      "explanation": "The dict.get() method returns None (or a specified default) if the key doesn't exist, preventing KeyError exceptions.
+For nested structures, use chained get calls: event.get('obj', {}).get('kind')", "hint": "It returns a default value instead of raising an exception."
     },
     {
       "type": "mcq",